metrorailings/OwlBlog/content/posts/week-6-insights.md

 Kansas City running and passing the ball at will against the Bills.
 Probably their most impressive rushing performance so far this season, as they've made a real commitment to it.

 Chiefs also using screens successfully to matriculate the ball downfield.

+The Chiefs deep passing attack has been stymied.
+Not sure whether it's due more to the Bills elaborate pass coverage or the rain is impacting things.
+Generally, I think the former is more credible given Patrick Mahomes and his penchant for ridiculous throws.